richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Given the complexity of these factors, modeling and understanding of our dynamic environment can be greatly aided by parametric and computational design.
 Ecosystems are defined by flows of nutrients (including information), energy, and waste.
 One can envision a future in which designers can model geophysical risks such as hurricanes, tornadoes, earthquakes, storm surges, and the rise of sea level as determinants of the designed form of the city.[1-14]

+A new kind of landscape design practitioner, one with degrees in landscape architecture and computer science or computational design, will emerge.
+All staff, however, must have a sense of the capabilities and limits of the technology.
+The challenge of how to make productive use of all the data at our fingertips will require the creative contribution of all of us.
+[1-14]

 ## 结论与讨论